m2d2-labs/awesome-ml-for-biochemistry/README.md

 # Awesome ML for Biochemistry
 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 Community-curated resources for research at the intersection of machine learning and biochemistry!
 This is an initiative of the [M2D2 community](#m2d2-community).
-Inspired by [sindresorhus/awesome](https://github.com/sindresorhus/awesome).

 :heavy_heart_exclamation: We are looking for researchers and practicioners that are interested in helping to maintain this list.
 Please reach out if you would like to assist (see [Contact](#contact))!